-Similarly, (2) and (3) imply that data from non-grant recipients in no-loan villages identifies the marginal distribution of Q^{NG} (dropping the intermediate equalities for brevity in (6) and (8))
+The fact that the population of any loan village is partitioned into grant recipients and nonrecipients provides the second equality of (5).
+(2) implies the third equality for the distribution of Q^G in the overall population.
+Similarly, (2) and (3) imply that data from non-grant recipients in no-loan villages identify $F{NG}(Q^{NG}|L=0,G=0)$, which equals the marginal distribution of Q^{NG} in the general population (dropping the intermediate equalities for brevity in (6) and (8))